uvita, costa rica

 Using rainforest architecture as a metaphor for creative cities and organisations

-Its presence stabilises the entire forest.
+Its presence throughout stabilises the entire forest.
 Its roots deepen the soil.
 Its canopy shelters thousands of organisms.
 Its body hosts ecosystems of epiphytes, insects, fungi, and birds.

 Coming home to the “real world”